MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

 Second, you will need to edit the Virtual Host file that is set up for your domain or subdomain.
 During your server setup, you likely created a virtual host configuration file (a `.conf` file).
 It is this `.conf` file that needs to be adjusted to accommodate Kora installed as a URL subdirectory.

 !!! note
     This part of the guide also assumes you have not yet set up an SSL certificate for your URL domain or subdomain.
 If you have, your Virtual Host file might instead be something other than the one you initially set up when creating your server, because the process of setting up the certificate often involves automatically generating a new Virtual Host file.
-You will need to edit that file instead with the changes that are described in this section, but that process is outside the scope of this guide.
+You will need to edit that file instead, using the changes that are described in this section.

 1. Return your Terminal prompt to the server root: